 Even as a child, my siblings teased me that I was always teaching.
 It’s something I was born to do.
 But teaching, in my experience, is nothing like lecturing ‘at’ people.
 It is communicative; sharing the excitement of discovering how things work.
 Also, disagreeing seemed almost a hobby; discussion a favourite pastime.
 Hence, I started to teach as soon as I could, and have done so at all levels, from middle school to high school, college, university, BA, MA and PhD.
 On my views of teaching a recently published book of interviews gives an impression: The Trade of the Teacher: Visual Thinking with Mieke Bal.
 Interviews by Jeroen Lutters.
 Amsterdam: Valiz 2018

-So, if you would like to know more, you are welcome to click on any of the links and find out about my books, videos, and different forms of presentation.
+So, if you would like to know more, you are welcome to click on any of the links and find out about my books, videos, curatorial projects, and different forms of presentation.
 Each link provides extensive information.
 I hope you enjoy the site.